Bedroom Color Coordination Explained: Easy Ideas for Every Style

 • Use soft lighting to enhance the effect

-Modern and Bold Style
+Modern Bold Style

 • Pair with metallic accents for contrast